MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 ![Module4Chapter1step9im](C:images/module4Chapter1Step9im.png)

-9. With the “MixedRealityToolkit" object selected in your hierarchy, click "copy and customize"in the inspector panel.
+9. With the “MixedRealityToolkit" object selected in your hierarchy, click "copy and customize" in the inspector panel.

 10. Also in the inspector panel, disable the diagnostics system by unchecking the box to the right of "enable diagnostics system."